 - Toxic megacolon.
 This rare complication occurs when your colon becomes paralyzed, preventing you from having a bowel movement or passing gas.
 Signs and symptoms include abdominal pain and swelling, fever, and weakness.
 If you don't receive treatment for toxic megacolon, your colon may break open (rupture), causing peritonitis, a life-threatening infection requiring emergency surgery.

 - Reactive arthritis.
-Reactive arthritis develops in response to infection.
+Reactive arthritis develops in response to an infection.
 Signs and symptoms include joint pain and inflammation, usually in the ankles, knees, feet and hips; redness, itching and discharge in one or both eyes (conjunctivitis); and painful urination (urethritis).

 Although researchers continue their work to develop a shigella vaccine, nothing is available yet.
 To prevent the spread of shigella:

 - Supervise small children when they wash their hands

 - Throw away soiled diapers properly